Pericarditis

 Is diet important during pericarditis?

-Although a special diet is not generally required, reducing salt intake can help control fluid accumulation.
-Healthy eating can accelerate recovery by supporting immunity.
+Although a special diet is generally not required, reducing salt intake can help control fluid accumulation.
+Healthy nutrition can support immunity and accelerate recovery.

 When can someone who has had pericarditis return to normal life?

-Recovery time varies from person to person, but in mild cases, normal life can be resumed within a few weeks, and in severe cases, after treatment is completed and complications are resolved.
+Recovery time varies from person to person, but in mild cases, normal life can be resumed within a few weeks, and in serious cases, after treatment is completed and complications are resolved.

 Is pericarditis a contagious disease?

-Pericarditis is not contagious, but if it originates from viral or bacterial infections, there may be a possibility of these infections spreading to others.
-Pericarditis itself does not pass from person to person.
+Pericarditis is not contagious, but if it originates from viral or bacterial infections, these infections may have the potential to spread to others.
+However, pericarditis itself does not pass from person to person.

 Reference: Pericarditis